boltops-tools/terraform-workshop-google/README.md

 ## Configure Google Cloud

-Configure Google Cloud so Terraspace can connect to it.
+Configure Google Cloud so Terraform can connect to it.
 The recommended way is to:

 1. set up the `~/.gcp/credentials.json`
 2. set up `GOOGLE_APPLICATION_CREDENTIALS`, `GOOGLE_PROJECT`, `GOOGLE_REGION`, and `GOOGLE_ZONE` environment variables